Geraldo Rivera Came Up With A Truly Terrible Name For The COVID-19 Vaccine

 With everyone telling Trump that it’s time to concede to President-elect Joe Biden in the 2020 presidential election, Rivera asks, “Why not name the vaccine ‘The Trump’?
 You know, make it like, ‘Have you gotten your Trump yet?’”
 He added, “It would be a nice gesture to him.”
 Hosts Steve Doocy and Ainsley Earheardt appeared to laugh it off, while Brian Kilmeade could not hide his lack of enthusiasm for the suggestion if he tried.

-“I wished we could honor him in that way,” said Rivera before crediting Trump with the “amazing miraculous breakthroughs” in developing a vaccine.
+“I wished we could honour him in that way,” said Rivera before crediting Trump with the “amazing miraculous breakthroughs” in developing a vaccine.

 To soften the blow of defeat Fox's Geraldo proposes naming the vaccine after Trump.
 "It would be a nice gesture to him and years from now it would become kind of a generic name.
 Have you got your trump yet, I got my trump, I'm fine.
 I wished we could honor him in that way." pic.twitter.com/fM8qwFhxF6— Josh Marshall (@joshtpm) November 20, 2020